 Rev. Dr. Robert Stebe was called and served from August of 2016 to June of 2022.

-Another major focus for HPC is those with developmental disabilities.
-“Tuesday’s Treasures” was started at HPC by Steve Ristow and grew to include at one point up to eight churches.
-This ministry also started Quiet Waters Outreach which includes two Respite houses, Martha’s Place and Selah West, professionally staffed to provide weekend ‘get-always’ for clients.
+Another major focus for HPC over the years has been those with developmental disabilities.
+“Tuesday’s Treasures” was started at HPC and grew to include up to eight churches.
+This ministry also began Quiet Waters Outreach which includes two Respite houses, Martha’s Place and Selah West, professionally staffed to provide weekend ‘get-always’ for clients.

-We are committed to missions financially and personally.
-Our members have led the way in staffing the local homeless shelter (SOS), work projects for Upward Bound and Habitat for Humanity.
+HPC is committed to missions financially and personally.
+Our members have led the way in staffing the local homeless shelter (SOS) and work projects for Upward Bound and Habitat for Humanity.
 Several HPC members have been called to work in Africa, Gautier Mississippi (Katrina Relief), and Youth missions in Mexico, Washington, Idaho, and Tennessee, as well as the local Food Bank and in downtown Portland.
-Our building also hosts AA meetings and a Hispanic Church.
+Our building also hosts AA meetings and another local Spanish-speaking church.

 We expanded and updated our children’s play area, added a nearby Memorial Garden with seating, and created and maintain a community garden which has donated ~1000 lbs. of produce to the local Food Bank.